5 Reasons Why Your Satellite Internet Is Slow—and How to Fix It

 How to fix it

-You can buy extra data on an as-needed basis, depending on your plan.
-So, for many customers, the solution to running out of data is to buy more data.
-Hughesnet calls this buying data tokens, while with Viasat you simply “buy more data.”
-But we usually don’t recommend buying extra data unless it’s extremely important or it’s an occasional splurge.
-Many satellite customers we’ve talked to end up burning through hundreds of dollars each month in extra data.
-Paying for extra data is expensive—to the tune of $10 per 1 GB.1 If you stream a single 2-hour movie in HD (which uses 3 GB per hour), you’ll pay $60 in data overage charges.
-Yikes!
+Depending on your plan, you can buy extra data as needed.
+So, for many customers, buying more data is the solution to running out of data.
+Hughesnet calls this buying data tokens, but we usually don’t recommend buying extra data unless it’s essential or an occasional splurge.
+Many satellite customers we’ve talked to ended up burning dollars each month in additional data.
+Paying extra is expensive—to the tune of $3 per 2GB.

-So, we recommend satellite internet customers get a generous data plan and then keep data usage as low as possible rather than splurging on extra data every month.
+So, we recommend satellite internet customers get a generous data plan and keep data usage as low as possible rather than splurging on extra monthly data.
 To find out if there are bigger data plans in your area, check out all available internet plans by typing your zip code below.

 See local internet providers